-Regulators can enable business model innovation for DPV-plus-storage systems.
+Indian regulators can enable business model innovation for DPV-plus-storage systems.
 Regulators can play a key role in allowing alternative investment and ownership models for DPV-plus-storage systems.
-Many U.S. DPV assets have been deployed under third-party ownership models (either lease or power purchase agreement) whereby a utility customer does not actually own the asset but receives a portion of the benefit of the DPV generation.
-Third-party ownership models are already beginning to play a role in storage deployment in the United States, Australia, and elsewhere, both for retrofits and new-build DPV-plus-storage systems.
-In the future, these resources might be aggregated by third parties, who are allowed to do so to provide valuable services to distribution companies and/or the bulk power system.
-Regulators can play a key role in enabling the participation of aggregators, and, in some cases, defining how aggregators are allowed to operate.
+For instance, both third-party ownership schemes and utility-led "Bring-Your-Own-Device" incentive programs are already beginning to play a role in storage deployment in the United States, Australia, and elsewhere.
+These programs have allowed distribution utilities to utilize storage assets when they would otherwise sit idle to reduce the cost of service and increase system reliability.
+In the Indian context, the prospect of DISCOMs utilizing customer-sited, customer-financed storage resources in exchange for a modest fixed monthly bill credit may be particularly appealing for cash-constrained Indian DISCOMS.
+In the future, behind-the-meter storage systems might be aggregated by third parties to provide valuable services to DISCOMs and/or the bulk power system.
+Indian regulators can play a key role in enabling the participation of aggregators and in some cases, defining how they are allowed to operate.